omguhh/OP-C/Task2/README.md

 ##Problem 1

-1.1 Write a program in C which reports local time in logle in /tmp every 5 seconds.
-Use time.h functions such as ctime to get local time and convert it to string, use stdio.h functions such as fprintf to implement the logging itself.

 1.2 Make sure that the time-reporting program from the previous problem keeps running after its parent or grandparents terminate.
 Hint: learn about daemons in UNIX.